-Temporary accommodation in Aylesbury suitable only for people accepted as homeless by Aylesbury Vale District Council.
+Temporary accommodation in Aylesbury suitable only for people accepted as homeless by Buckinghamshire Council.
 See the Help with Homelessness leaflet downloadable below to see if you are likely to be eligible.
 No direct access.
 Accommodation for single people and families.

 Housing Association homes for ex-service men and women in housing need throughout the UK.